 It once was a church, But is now the final resting place of some of France's intellectuals, Dumas, Hugo, Voltare and Marie Curie are buried here.
 It wasn't open yet so we kept going.

 We sat and watched the joggers and figured out our day.
 The garden is amazing.
 The huge building is used for the senate, and next door is an orangerie.
 A building used to hold orange trees during winter months.
-Before we left we found a fountain in honor of queen isabella of spain.
-It is really cool. click to zoom in.

 Left the garden and walked towards St. Sulpice church (YSL rive gauche was across the street) The church was undergoing renovations and since it was palm sunday they had service outside.
 I think? could be overflow.
 Ha!